Shipping Glossary

 FedEx

 FedEx tracking numbers are 12-15 digits long (e.g., 123456789012).
 FedEx provides detailed tracking with more frequent scans than USPS, including estimated delivery time windows.
-Track at fedex.com or via the FedEx app.
+Track at fedex.com or in the FedEx app.

 UPS

 UPS tracking numbers begin with '1Z' followed by 16 characters (e.g., 1Z999AA10123456784).
 UPS provides detailed tracking with real-time map views and delivery time estimates.
-Track at ups.com or via the UPS Mobile app.
+Track at ups.com or in the UPS Mobile app.

 Tips

-If tracking hasn't updated in 48+ hours, contact the carrier -- the package may be stuck or lost
+If tracking has not updated in 48+ hours, contact the carrier.
+The package may be stuck, mis-sorted, or lost, and the clock on a claim has usually already started.

-Use I'd Ship That to manage all your tracking numbers in one place, regardless of carrier
+Use I'd Ship That to manage tracking across USPS, FedEx, and UPS in one place, regardless of which carrier you bought each label from.

 Related Terms